Routing single photons with quantum emitters coupled to nanostructures: Experimental demonstrations of single-photon switches by emitter platform

 \section{Experimental demonstrations of single-photon switches by emitter platform}

 Having discussed various solid-state nanostructures that can be coupled to quantum emitters in Section~\ref{sec:structures}, we now review the experimental demonstrations of single-photon switches.
 We organize the experimental results by the emitter platform, starting with semiconductor QDs (Section~\ref{subsec:qdots}), then moving to neutral atoms (Section~\ref{subsec:neutral_atoms}), superconducting qubits (Section~\ref{subsec:superconducting_qubits}), and solid-state defects (Section~\ref{subsec:solidstatedefects}).
 Representative experiments for each platform are shown in Fig.~\ref{fig:switch_table}, alongside the switching mechanism that was used in each case.
-At the end of this section, we briefly discuss single-photon switching in atomic ensembles (Section~\ref{subsec:atomic_ensembles}), and provide a summary and comparison of the reported figures of merit (Section~\ref{subsec:exp_summary}).
+We also provide a timeline of key experimental demonstrations in Fig.~\ref{fig:timeline}.
+At the end of this section, we briefly discuss single-photon switching in other platforms, including atomic ensembles and single organic molecules (Section~\ref{subsec:atomic_ensembles}).